-As for those sim elements?
-That’s where Littlewood really shines.
-From interacting with townsfolk, to farming crops, to designing the layout of the map, there is no shortage of possibilities.
+But that brings us to the next point.
+Where Littlewood really shines is in its simulation elements.
+From interacting with townsfolk, to farming crops, to designing the layout of the map, there is no shortage of activities.
 Moreover, the different systems in place offer tons of excitement and creative options.

-For instance, players are able to chat, hangout, complement, and even date their fellow townsfolk!
+For instance, players can chat, hang out, complement, and even date their fellow townsfolk!
 As mayor of the town, you’re also responsible for setting them up in an appropriate location, as well as building and decorating their homes.
 You must curry favor with each person, and the humorous dialogue and silly experiences that ensue are a reward in and of themselves.

 As a whole, Littlewood is one of the most charming games on the market.
 It features the cutest pixel art graphics, characters, and overall atmosphere.
-The cheerful soundtrack never got boring, even after nearly 20 hours of gameplay.
-And the thought and detail threaded into every element of the game is seriously unreal for an indie with only one developer.
+The cheerful soundtrack never got boring, even after nearly 30 hours of gameplay.
+And the thought and detail threaded into every element of the game are seriously unreal for an indie with only one developer.

 Zoom Out: Verdict

 A fun, relaxing and easy-to-play RPG and simulation game with plenty of cute characters.
 It’s a playful romp that’s certain to evoke memories of your favorite titles, in a way that’s totally fresh and engaging.

 - Fun & relaxing simulation/role-playing game

 - Charming art elements w/ cute pixel graphics & playful tunes